YouWriteOn offers publishing for writers to help them reach new readers who like their writing.

 Click here to email us for details.

-Raff, everyone’s saying I can’t accept you’re gone.
+Everyone’s saying I can’t accept you’re gone, Raff.
 But how can I?
 You’re still breathing.
 It doesn’t matter that you can’t talk back.
 The line on this screen next to your bed—the way it beeps like a rave tune—tells me your heart’s still beating.
 And your eyes flicker like you’re skating in some kick ass skate park in another sphere that none of us here can see.

 In the computer rooms at school, I discovered this thing called a search engine that lets you type anything into it and you get an answer.
 It’s called Ask Jeeves.
 I’ve been asking Jeeves about talking to people on life support machines.
 And the articles say it works, you know.
 Talking.
 It’s just common sense.

 So me and Ange buy Fantas and walk round a bit.
 We find a spot at the top of the hill, and we can see the high-rise London buildings in the distance, all misted-up in the afternoon heat.
-Angel lays out this Indian scarf with glittery bits, and we sit on it.
+Angel lays out an Indian scarf which glitters in the sun, and we sit on it.
 She looked pretty, Raff, with her wavy blonde hair and those roots that would look horrible on me but are so cool on her.
 She’s wearing those circle earrings with other little jingly circles hanging from them, and a hoop earring in the top bit of her ear.

 The last time I’d seen Angel was in A and E. That’s downstairs, by the way—where you were before—after Angel had gone to visit you in your stinky bedroom at halls.
 Instead of you opening the door and giving her that goofy I’m-pretending-we’re-just-good-friends-when-really-I-want-to-get-into-your-pants smile, she found you with a needle in your arm and a packet of Diazepam next to your bed.
 Unconscious and dribbling.